 To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS on the development of Training Package materials as well as the development of the Industry Outlooks and Industry Forecasts.
 Please contact the LDSC via email (To be advised) if you would like to provide feedback or be involved in these consultations.

 To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS on the development of the Training Package materials as well as the development of the Transport and Logistics Industry Outlook and Industry Forecasts.
 Please contact the LDSC if you would like to provide feedback or be involved in these consultations.

 How Can I Begin a Career in Rail?

-Visit the Rail Industry Profile section for more information on the careers and skills in demand within this sector.
+Visit the Rail Industry Profile section, above, for more information on the careers and skills in demand within this sector.
 You can also download our Rail Careers Pathway Booklet which details Case Studies and career pathway information for how you can enter this industry.